pawanit17/aws-solution-architect-associate/README.md

   -  Cross-Origin Resource Sharing (CORS) defines a way for client web applications that are loaded in one domain to interact with resources in a different domain.
 To learn more about CORS, go here: https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html
  - S3 uses strong consistency.
  - Explicit DENY in an IAM Policy will take precedence over an S3 bucket policy.

+# 8 High Availability and Scalability : ELB and ASG

 # 13 AWS SDK, IAM Roles & Policies
 - AWS Instance Metadata - EC2 instances can learn about themselves without using IAM Role.